daya8ay/YANKA-AI-Edu-Assistant/README.md

 # YANKA-AI-Edu-Assistant
 YANKA – AI-Powered Multilingual Educational Assistant YANKA, short for Your AI for Knowledge Access, is an intelligent, voice-enabled educational assistant that improves access to quality education in multilingual communities.
+The app delivers AI-generated content tailored to each learner's requirements.

+# Motivation

 ## Features of the App
-- Multilingual conversational AI (English, French, African languages)
+- Multilingual conversational AI
 - Voice interaction
 - AI avatar video lessons
 - Personalized learning engine